 Does my homeowners insurance cover my rental property?

 No. Homeowners insurance policies only extend to owner-occupied structures.
 Once you start renting, you need to put other coverage in place to protect your building and cover your liability.
+That said, there are situations where homeowners insurance can protect possessions that you leave within your rented property.

 Is landlord insurance required?